 “I think we often fall into the trap of chasing the lowest interest rate and while it’s an important part of the decision when choosing a home loan, lender policy, loan structure and features should not be overlooked.
 For example, a borrower may benefit from a redraw facility or an offset account, features which come at a cost but could be beneficial to the borrower over time.
 It’s worth noting as well that not all borrowers will qualify for the lowest rate on the market.”

-When is it a bad idea to fix your home loan?
+When is it a bad idea to fix your home loan interest rate?

 While fixing your rate gives you repayment certainty, there are times it can backfire.
 If you lock in your rate and home loan interest rates start falling, you’re stuck with the rate you locked in at until the fixed-rate period expires.
 This is where an economic crystal ball would really come in handy!